Measurements conspire nonlocally to restructure critical quantum states: Gaussian measurements

 \section{Gaussian measurements}

 As discussed in Sec.~\ref{sec:main}, in constructing our replica field theory it is convenient to use a measurement model of the form Eq.~\eqref{eq:Mm}.
-In this Appendix we discuss how $\hat M_m$ can be implemented by coupling local densities $\hat n(x)$ to quantum harmonic oscillators (QHOs).
-Focus for now on a single location in space and denote by $\hat n$ the density there.
-The position operator of the QHO is $\hat m$.
-Since in Sec.~\ref{sec:main} we are concerned with a field theory, and therefore a local Hilbert space with infinite dimension, here the operators $\hat n$ and $\hat m$ are taken to have eigenvalues with all possible real values.
-We denote by $\ket{n}$ and $\ket{m}$ the corresponding eigenstates, with $\hat n \ket{n} = n\ket{n}$ and $\hat m \ket{m} = m \ket{m}$.
+In this Appendix we discuss how $\hat M_m$ can be implemented by coupling local densities to QHOs.
+For simplicity we will start from a lattice model of spinless fermions at half filling so that the normal-ordered density operator $\hat n(x)$ at site $x$ has the property $\hat n^2(x)=1/4$.
+Note that this choice causes the $n^2(x)$ contribution to the action $s_{\mu}[\varphi,m]$, relevant to the discussion below Eq.~\eqref{eq:individual1}, to cancel between numerator and denominator in the calculation of postmeasurement expectation values.